Learn Mandarin Chinese: 5 Best Ways to Study Chinese

 Transcripts: Like ChinesePod, Serge also offers transcripts of each lesson for a small fee.
 After I have listened to a lesson several times, I find that I can just take the transcript copies with me while I'm waiting somewhere and read them to help me study the words.

-Story-line Format for Teaching Chinese.
+Story-line format for teaching Chinese.
 Each unit starts with a story where a person who is learning Chinese encounters a situation when they can use the language.
 The story format is very effective in helping you imagine how you would use these words and also in helping you remember them.

-English and Mandarin Approach.
+English and Mandarin approach.
 What I like about the stories is that they include the people speaking in Mandarin, but they also have them speaking in English.
 That is a realistic situation for English speakers who are beginning Mandarin lessons.
 For the most part, beginners will be talking to Mandarin speakers who also speak English and we will be using our Chinese vocabulary as only part of our communication tools in any situation, more as a "practice" than really as a way of communicating information.

-Short Lessons and Audio Recording Feature.
+Short lessons and audio recording feature.
 Each lesson is divided into very small units which make it easy to use in small chunks.
 You can also listen to audio recordings of native speakers saying words and phrases and record yourself saying the phrases to see how closely you match the tones.
 There are virtual "flashcards" too.
 Powerspeak doesn't have the highly touted voice recognition software that is included in Rosetta Stone, but most reviews don't seem to suggest that works well anyway.

-Use to Supplement.
+Use to supplement.
 What I do like about this system is that I can move through the lessons at my own pace and can listen to the audio of the speaker as many times as I want.
 Some words are harder to hear than others and it can get frustrating on Pimsleur or ChinesePod to have to go back and either listen to a whole lesson again for just a few words or else try to find those words and repeat them over and over.
 Powerspeak lets me pass by words I know I can say and focus on words I need to practice on.

-A variety of Expression.
+A variety of common expressions.
 I've also enjoyed that this program teaches a lot of different ways to say the same thing.
 For example, all of the programs teach "Ni hao" (hello) in one of the first lessons, but Powerspeak also teaches you how to say good morning, good afternoon, good evening, good night and goodbye.
 In Chinese these words are more different than in English, so they do not naturally go together as a group, but it is very useful to hear them together so that you can recognize that someone is greeting you with these different words.

-Guide Books and Grammar Books
+Phrase and Grammar Books